I’m of the mind that holiday meals can be a fun self-expression, without causing undue stress for the cook.

 1/2 cup shredded sharp cheddar (optional, if using omit the salt)

-1/2 cup buttered breadcrumbs (in a skillet melt 1 Tbsp of butter then stir in breadcrumbs and cook until light brown, or you can use olive oil for a dairy free version)
+1/2 cup buttered breadcrumbs (in a skillet melt 1 Tbsp of butter then stir in breadcrumbs and cook until light brown, or you can use olive oil or mayonnaise for a dairy-free version)

 Preheat over to 350°F. Split the bread lengthwise almost all of the way through, or slice in rounds on the bias, as you prefer.
 Bread that is halved will be a bit chewier, and if sliced will end up a bit more crisp.